alexgorbatchev/run-when-changed/README.md

 Options:

-  -h, --help          output usage information
+  -h, --help                    Output usage information -w, --watch <glob>            A glob to watch, starts a new group -e, --exec <cmd>              Command to execute, eg "echo %s" -m, --match [glob]            Only files that match will be executed -i, --interval [milliseconds] Interval to pass to fs.watchFile in milliseconds -d, --debounce [milliseconds] Delay for events called in succession for the same file/event in milliseconds -m, --mode [auto|watch|poll]  Force the watch mode.
+Either 'auto' (default), 'watch' (force native events), or 'poll' (force stat polling)
-  -w, --watch <glob>  A glob to watch, starts a new group -e, --exec <cmd>    Command to execute, eg "echo %s" -m, --match [glob]  Only files that match will be executed --verbose           Verbose mode
+  -c, --cwd [directory]         The current working directory to base file patterns from.
+Default is process.cwd() --verbose                     Verbose mode
 ```

 ## CMD format